-- Knowing that we’ll have to eat on the go and not taking food / water with us – thus ending up buying food on the go, which always comes in plastic
+- Knowing that we’ll have to eat on the go and not taking food / water / snacks with us – thus ending up buying food on the go, which always comes in plastic or styrofoam.

-Some things come to mind as obvious fixes but we haven’t addressed them yet because we either haven’t developed the right habits or because we haven’t figured out alternatives:
+Some things come to mind as obvious fixes.
+Many we haven’t addressed yet because we either haven’t developed the right habits or because we haven’t figured out alternatives:

 In the beginning we had a terrible habit of Friday night takeaways (read: copious amounts of plastic) + Netflix documentaries.